WellcomeIdeathon2023/The_Outbreak_Outliers/README.md

 ├── code \<- Source code for use in this project.\
 ├── data \<- Scripts to generate simulated data (if applicable).\
 ├── features \<- Scripts to turn raw data into features.\
-├── models \<- Scripts to train models and then use trained models to make\
-│ predictions.\
 └── visualization \<- Scripts to create visualizations.\
 \|\
 ├── data\